apache/maven-compiler-plugin/README.md

 Making and Submitting Changes
 --------------

 We accept Pull Requests via GitHub.
-The [developer mailing list][dev-ml-list] is the main channel of communication for contributors.
+The [developer mailing list][ml-list] is the main channel of communication for contributors.
 There are some guidelines which will make applying PRs easier for us:
 + Create a topic branch from where you want to base your work (this is usually the master branch).